joshuaKnauber/scripting_nodes/README.md

 # blender_visual_scripting_addon
 Visual Scripting addon for blender with nodes

-- [ ] Correct outputs for multiple items on enum properties
-- [ ] Snap elements in viewport not in blend data browser (because of enum set)

 - [ ] Editable enum items on function parameter

 - [ ] Allow old snippet import